15th July 2020

-In view of recent developments in relation to COVID-19 the 42nd Street team have reflected on how to respond in order to keep young people’s needs at the centre of all we do and as a key service in Greater Manchester, whilst balancing our responsibilities to adhere to government advice around social distancing.
+In response to the current situation the 42nd Street team continues to reflect on how to respond in order to keep young people’s needs at the centre of all we do as a key service in Greater Manchester, whilst balancing our responsibilities to adhere to government advice and keep people safe and well.

-Young People that are already receiving one to one support in the community (This includes IAPT services)
+Young People who are already receiving one to one support in the community (inc. IAPT)

 All young people currently receiving a service have the contact details for their worker and they can contact them as usual.
 If the worker is not available they will leave messages and/or out of office messages on their phones and emails so that young people are clear who to contact and how.

 Education based workers continue to remotely support young people referred from the schools that are working within and we will continue to support them over the Summer.

 42nd Street has a team of workers as part of the Integrated Community Response Service and SafeZones Team, where we work in partnership with health and social care colleagues via Early Help Hubs and Crisis Care Teams across Greater Manchester.
 Where young people present with high levels of distress colleagues from the Early Help Hubs and Crisis Care Teams are still able to contact these workers to arrange short term, de-escalation and stabilising support.

 what we do

 Supporting young people with your emotional wellbeing and mental health since 1980.

 If you’re aged 12 to 25 and you’re struggling, we can help.